mattkocak/mattkocak/README.md

 ### Hello :wave:

 I'm Matt Kocak, a software developer living in Skåne, Sweden.
-I have experience in full-stack web development and business intelligence.
+I have experience in data engineering and full-stack development in cloud environments.
 Please feel free to contact me about any collaboration ideas.
 I'm always looking to broaden my horizons!

 ### Projects :notebook:
 #### Personal